Branding and site provisioning solutions for SharePoint

 |OD4B.Configuration.Async||Shows how to use the remote provisioning model to provision a wiki page and add remote web parts and HTML from the wiki page.||SharePoint site branding and page customization solutions|

-This sample is especially useful when you want to use the remote provisioning pattern to provision sites by using SharePoint Add-ins, but the CSOM member you need to complete your scenario is not yet available in CSOM.
+This sample is especially useful when you want to use the remote provisioning pattern to provision sites by using SharePoint Add-ins, but the CSOM member you need to complete your scenario isn't yet available in CSOM.

 SharePoint branding workflow